albrizre/Spatial_TSP_Regression/readme.md

 The scripts are organized sequentially into two main groups: **Simulation Studies** and **TSPLIB Analysis**.

 ### 1. Simulation Studies (1a – 1e)
-These R scripts establish the baseline by simulating various spatial point processes and applying functional data analysis.
+These R scripts allow conducting the simulation studies described in the paper.

 * **1a Sim study clust.R**: Generates clustered instances with a Neyman-Scott process.
 * **1b Sim study hom.R**: Generates random instances with a Poisson homogeneous process.